vitobellini/vitobellini.github.io/_posts/2018-06-15-how-to-scale-a-recommender-system-in-tensorflow.md

 ### Training

-In order to train the model on different gpus, we have to split our data in a number of batches equal to the number of gpus.
+In order to train the model on different GPUs, we have to split our data in a number of batches equal to the number of GPUs.
 Once every model replica has been trained, a single gradient is computed by averaging all the tower's gradient.

 {% highlight python %}
 with tf.device("/cpu:0"):